Rulebook and portfolio

 - Mandate: who makes decisions about definitions and change?

-- Capacity: who actually has time for incidents and requests?
+- Capacity: who has the capacity for incidents and requests?

 - Contact point: where do customers get answers without being dependent on a specific person?